 b.
-The initial term of the Housing Choice Voucher will be 120 daysfour months -and will be stated on the voucher.
+The initial term of the Housing Choice Voucher will be 120 days and will be stated on the voucher.

 c.
-No eExtensions to the initial term maywill be granted for:
+Extensions to the initial term may be granted for:

-1. Reasonable Accommodation Requests
+- 1. Reasonable Accommodation Requests

-- 2. Elderly and Disabled Households - 3.
-Rental market scarcity other than as a Reasonable Accommodation for a person with a disability (See Section 2.B for information about requesting a Reasonable Accommodation.).
+- 2. Elderly and Disabled Households

+- 3. Rental market scarcity

-4. Other circumstances deemed appropriate by LMHA management
+- 4. Other circumstances deemed appropriate by LMHA management

 d.
-LMHA will provide for suspension of the initial or any extended term of the voucher from the date that the family submits a request for PHA approval of the tenancy until the date the PHA notifies the family in writing whether the request has been approved or denied.19
+LMHA will provide for suspension of the initial or any extended term of the voucher from the date that the family submits a request for PHA approval of the tenancy until the date the PHA notifies the family in writing whether the request has been approved or denied.10 a.
+The proposed Lease;